About Game Day Recycling

 How to Participate

-If you are tailgating before the game, simply place your recyclables in blue recycling bags (given out free by volunteers).
+If you are tailgating before the game, simply place your recyclables in the blue bags (which are given out free by volunteers).
+You can recycle plastic bottles, glass bottles, and aluminum cans.
 Leave the bags on the ground and they will be picked up by GT Facilities.
 Also, make sure to use the green and white recycling bins that are set up in and around Bobby Dodd Stadium.

 Game Day Recycling Results

 - Waste Minimization: The school with the lowest per capita waste generation wins.

 - Diversion Rate: The school with the largest overall (combines trash, recycling, and composting data) recycling rate wins.